Axial-ERP/interface-parameters-extension/README.md

 # User Interface Parameters Extension for 1C:Drive

-The "User Interface Parameters" is an extension developed for 1C:Drive by Axial ERP.
+The "User Interface Parameters" is an extension developed for 1C:Drive 1.5+ by Axial ERP.
 It extends the existing interface customization options, allowing individual users to fine-tune the UI according to specific requirements and preferences.
-Two languages are supported - English and Spanish.
+Three languages are supported - English, Spanish and Russian.

 ## Key Features